waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 For more details, please refer to some documents at [Blocking on front-end](http://www.ipgeoblock.com/codex/#blocking-on-front-end "Codex | IP Geo Block").

-= Does this plugin validate all the requests to the server? =

-Unfortunately, no. This plugin can't handle the requests that are not parsed by WordPress.
-In other words, a standalone file (PHP, CGI or something excutable) that is unrelated to WordPress can't be validated by this plugin event if it is in the WordPress install directory.

-But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be able to be blocked.
-Sometimes this kind of file in a plugin or theme has vulnerability.
-This function is provided against such a case.

 = Do I have to turn on all the selection to enhance security? =

 Yes.
 Roughly speaking, the strategy of this plugin has been constructed as